ARF-Plus: Controlling Perceptual Factors in Artistic Radiance Fields for 3D Scene Stylization: Methodology

 \subsubsection{Single Style Scale Control}

-Inspired by the work of Jing Y. et al. \cite{jing2018stroke} on stroke-controllable image style transfer, we take into account the two factors mentioned in their work that influence the scale of style patterns: the receptive field and the size of the style image.
+We implement a modification to 2D image stroke-controllable style transfer ~\cite{jing2018stroke}, enabling precise scale control on the 3D domain. we take into account the two factors mentioned in their work that influence the scale of style patterns: the receptive field and the size of the style image.

-As shown in Equation \ref{eq:scale control single loss style}, $\mathcal{F}_l$ represents the feature map at $l$ layer blocks, where $l$ can be one of the five VGG-16 layer blocks $\left\{l_1, l_2, ... , l_5\right\}$.
+As shown in Eq. \ref{eq:scale control single loss style}, $\mathcal{F}_l$ represents the feature map at $l$ layer blocks, where $l$ can be one of the five VGG-16 layer blocks $\left\{l_1, l_2, ... , l_5\right\}$.
 We adjust the range of the receptive field by altering the selection of $l$. $\mathcal{R}$ denotes the resize function for the style image.
 According to the specified scale $\mathcal{T}^l_{S}$ for each layer block, $\mathcal{R}$ resizes the style image for each layer block for feature extraction.
 The style losses from different layer blocks are subsequently combined together to form the total style loss $\mathcal{L}^{\mathcal{T}_{S}}_{\text{style}}$, with $w_{l}$ controlling the corresponding weight.
 By having the flexibility to adjust both the size of the style image and the range of the receptive field, we are able to attain continuous control over the scale.

+Multiple settings might be purposefully employed to highlight either the delicate patterns or the harsh outlines within a single style image.
+Giving various weights to the losses of shallow and deep layers will achieve this.
+The limitless adjustment of scaling settings also allows for the creation of innovative aesthetic patterns.
+The total style loss $\mathcal{L}^{\mathcal{T}_{S}}_{\text{style}}$ is then added to the style transfer loss function to provide scale control in 3D scene stylization, as shown in Eq. \ref{eq:scale control single loss total}.